 Flaunting a distasteful art-filmmaker as the villain in A Serbian Film strikes with a self-encompassing irony.
 Spasojevic achieved a more extensive notoriety since stating that the film is allegorically representative of the Serbian peoples’ molestation by the government.
 This political subtext is hinted at occasionally within the film, with Milos’ brother Marko, a crooked policeman, representing the corruption of the state.
 Though the application of this metaphor appears frivolous, the technical accomplishment of the film has been neglected by many critics who simply refuse to look past this comment.
 In spite of intention, this directorial debut is proficiently accomplished in its use of camerawork.
 The comparison to exploitation and shock cinema is ultimately defied by the filmic quality and professional composition.

 The aesthetics of A Serbian Film parallel the levels of absurdity that are reached as the narrative progresses.
 When Milos awakes from his drug-induced hypnotism, a point-of-view shot reveals his slaughterous revenge.
 This distinctive use of perspective almost resembles that of a computer game, as the gun in Milos’ outstretched hand rests in the bottom of the frame and neutralises his captors.
-The film exhibits previous forms of media that had been condemned for their bad taste including pornography and the art-film movement that Vukmir had created in retaliation.
+The film exhibits varying forms of media that have been condemned for their bad taste including pornography and the art-film movement that Vukmir had created in retaliation.
 By assigning each medium, typical visual characteristics – the pornography as glossy and contrived, pit against the grainy quality of the smut videos – Spasojevic knowingly differentiates his film from those less qualified.

-Paced well through the editing and powerfully gritty, urban dub-music, Spasojevic manages to maintain an eerie sense of foreboding.
+Paced well through the editing and hitting hard with intense, industrial dub-step, Spasojevic manages to maintain an eerie sense of foreboding.
 The unavoidable controversy that surrounds the film cultivates a tension from expecting the boundaries to be broken, effectively complimenting the horror like elements of the narrative.
 As the norms of the typical horror are broken repeatedly, with a more disconcerting twist, one wonders how the film will become more shocking.
 Though the genred scenes do generate shock, the climax is almost always parodical (as suggested in the eye gouging scene) in the sense of being over-the-top.
 This effect may not have a typical comedic reaction as its darkly grandiose setting does well to suspend the audience in a state of apprehension.
 The ambiguous attachment of an allegory may not excuse the dark content of the film, but it does become somewhat disadvantageous in preparing the audience to take the film seriously.
 Regardless of the subtextual meaning, the filming style works effectively to build tension without borders of taste to contain it.